Fall Colors North Shore Minnesota

 Fall Color and Bird Migration Report

-North Shore Fall Colors 2011!
-Fewer people, cooler temps and things you don't see in the cities like bald eagles and wolves.
+North Shore Fall Colors!
+Fewer people, cooler temps and things you don't see in the cities.
+Large numbers of migrating birds: bald eagles, hawks, vultures and falcons.
+Great opportunities to see bold wolves on and along HWY 61.

-Fall Color Status: Maples, aspens, poplars and oaks have peaked and have fallen to the ground.
-Generally colors are best for maple and oak from mid September into early October.
-Colors for birch and poplar/aspen are last two weeks of September into mid October.
+Fall Color Status: Generally fall colors are best for maple, ash and oak from mid September into late September.
+Colors for birch and poplar / aspen are last two weeks of September into early October.
 Tamarack changes to lemon yellow at the end of October into November.
-We report fall colors into two areas; the lower North Shore and upper North Shore.
+We report fall colors and bird migration into two areas; the lower North Shore and upper North Shore below.

 Timber Wolf along Hwy 61 Grand Marais, Minnesota

-Another wolf October 3rd in broad daylight eating a carcass at mile 116.5 Hwy 61 [see image to left].
-Another wolf has been seen past two weeks at night and during the day around Hwy 61 mile markers 114 to 118.
-This wolf has an injured rear leg and is working residential areas, searching for an easy meal, most likely a family pet.
+Wolves in broad daylight eating a carcass at mile 116.5 Hwy 61 [see image to left].
+More wolves have been seen past two weeks at night and during the day around Hwy 61 mile markers 114 to 118.
 Wolf sightings are on a sharp increase due to over population and lack of fear for humans.
 We sat and watched this wolf for ten minutes, rolling and chewing on a dead animal.
-Areas east of Grand Marais to the Brule River have been the hot spot the past three weeks; between 9pm and midnight we've sighted 8 wolves, 17 red fox and 56 deer on Hwy 61 between Grand Marais and Judge Magney State Park.
+Areas east of Grand Marais to the Brule River have been the hot spots again this fall.
+Between 9pm and midnight many wolves, red fox and deer on Hwy 61 between Grand Marais and Judge Magney State Park.
+Numerous road kill deer with eagles and wolves feeding can be seen along Hwy 61 in the fall.

 Please be courteous to those that don't want to drive as slow as you.
 Turn-out in a safe location and let faster traffic pass.
 Not everyone is leaf looking.
 People live and work here too.
 Thank you!